The rise of antibiotic resistant superbugs in raw pet food

 The inevitable consequence of this is that bacteria have evolved, and they are becoming resistant to antibiotics.
 The World Health Organisation have highlighted this as a huge area of concern.
 The current COVID pandemic will pale into insignificance when our antibiotics fail.
 Already, superbugs are causing 35,000 deaths in the USA alone every single year.
 This problem is only going to get worse.

 Unfortunately these antibiotic resistant bacteria are therefore on meat, and when we give raw food to our pets we risk infecting them, and ourselves, with these resistant bacteria.

 In a recent study by Schmidt and Williams, 190 dogs were tested.
 Of those fed raw food, 31% of them carried antibiotic resistant Salmonella and E-coli (compared to just 4% of the dogs that had cooked meat diets).
 This is a huge and significant difference - more than a 700% increase.

 Unfortunately the dangers of antibiotic resistant bacteria will only increase over time, as the bacteria continue to evolve and become even more 'super' superbugs.
 Raw feeding is now contributing to the rise of these superbugs.
 Be aware of this if you are choosing to raw feed.

 The quality of pet food has increased drastically in the last few years.
 There is now so much choice available, and so many good quality, high meat content foods available.
 Consider some of those before opting for raw.
-If you do choose to feed raw, do your research and guard yourself and your family against the risks that it will create for you all.
+Or lightly cook your raw food before giving it to your pet.
+If you do choose to feed raw, do your research and guard yourself and your family against the risks that it will create.
 If you have anyone in your house or your close social circle who is pregnant, young, elderly or in any way immune-suppressed please do not feed raw.